BOTKINS, Ohio (WDTN) – Botkins is one of many areas under a Flash Flood Warning for the next few hours.

 “We make sure that we are in contact with our partners, like with the Red Cross or different people that if something happens we can move into action,” said Drinkwine.

 The Shelby County EMA is asking all drivers to avoid driving through high water or stay off the roads if you can.
-If you’re home, stay alert and prepared in case you have to evacuate.Grab the FREE WDTN News App for iPhone or Android.
+If you’re home, stay alert and prepared in case you have to evacuate.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.